XboxDev/nxdk/README.md

     git submodule update --recursive

 ### Build Samples
-To build the 0ldskoo1 sample, you can run:
+To build the mesh sample, you can run:

-    cd samples/0ldskoo1
+    cd samples/mesh
     make

 This will generate a single executable, default.xbe, in the bin/ directory which